 NOTE: Not just any brown paint will do.
 Trust me.
 I’m a penny pincher, I’ve tried the thrifty route already and resorted to this artist’s grade paint.
 It makes a HUGE difference.

 Liquitex “raw umber” is the perfect tone of brown for creating the authenticity we’re going for.
 The artist-grade pigments in this spray paint make a huge difference.
-Rather than the typical milky-texture of spraypaint, this stuff goes on sort of thick and buttery- and very evenly.
+Rather than the typical watery-texture of spraypaint, this stuff goes on in and even, thick, and buttery coat.

 Hand Paint To Get Full Coverage